 The ECOBABe Study (Early Colonisation with Bacteria After Birth) is investigating whether babies born by caesarean section can be protected from a greater risk of some conditions, including childhood obesity and asthma, by being given their mothers' bacteria soon after birth.

-Babies born by caesarean miss out on the normal process of exposure to these bacteria, which happens during a vaginal birth.
-The bacteria may bear an important part of developing babies’ digestive and immune systems.
-The study is trying to see if mimicking the normal process can help babies born by caesarean.
+Babies born by caesarean (c-section) miss out on the normal process of exposure to these bacteria, which happens during a vaginal birth.
+The bacteria may be an important part of developing babies’ digestive and immune systems.
+The study is trying to see if mimicking the normal process can help babies born by c-section.
 Even though it sounds helpful, there is still no evidence that it works, which is why we are doing the study.

 Why is this study important?